Defjoint777/8d3e51c2-4811-4275-976c-04e3b3215998/README.md

 }
 --->

-# Using the Windows Terminal
+# Using the Linux Terminal

 ## 1) Introduction
 Today most people are used to work with _graphical user interfaces_ (GUIs) on their computers.